tohuw/qalal/README.md

 TWITTER_USERNAME
 :    Populate with your username on Twitter (no "@") to set for sharing links.

-CREDITS_SHOW
-:    Set to false to hide Pelican and theme credits.
-(It would be swell of you to leave attribution on, at least to Pelican.)

 TIPUE_SEARCH\_ENABLED
 :    Set to false to hide [Tipue Search](http://www.tipue.com/search/) elements.
 Defaults to checking for the existence of the plugin and enabling if it is present.